Skip to content

 Interactively compact and rewrite the change history (.changes.md) for a deck, collection, or wanted list.

 Sometimes a list’s change log gets noisy — many small sessions before a commit, mistimed entries, or sets you’d rather merge. history is a menu-driven editor for the change log only.
-It never touches the list’s own .md file: every action operates on the change sets, and nothing is written until you explicitly choose to save.
+It never edits the list’s own .md file: every action operates on the change sets, and nothing is written until you explicitly choose to save.
+(Opening the editor does run the standard card-ID backfill first, since the Rewrite with defaults action embeds &N IDs in the lines it generates; the read-only --show path skips it.)

 The admin site offers the same editor in the browser — see the Change History page.